Why coming out helped Mouat's Olympic bid

 Mouat hails from Edinburgh, and started at Gogar Park Curling Club in the city when his dad spotted a newspaper advert from the club looking for junior members.

 "A year after we had started, the Winter Olympics of 2002 were on, which obviously was a great success for Rhona Martin and her team [winning gold]," Mouat says.
-"So, it was quite easy to get into the sport after seeing that."
+"So it was quite easy to get into the sport after seeing that."

-It was at the same club where Mouat met Dodds, now his playing partner in the mixed doubles.
+It was at the same club that Mouat met Dodds, now his playing partner in the mixed doubles.
 The pair have been friends since they were six years old, and won the world title together in Aberdeen last year.

 "She's a very energetic and fun person to be around and the relationship we've built over the last three or four years [playing] now it's something we enjoy," he says.